jordipons/ChordProfiles/README.md

 ==========================
 A function (findChordName) that pretends to provide a SIMPLE framework where ALL the binary chord profiles are properly defined.

-ALL the chords are shown in 'chords.png' extracted from [1].
-The chords appear in the code in the same order as in 'chords.png'.
+All the chords in 'chords.png' (extracted from [1]) are listed into the code.
+Additionally, more chords (sus4, sus2, 7sus4, M7sus4, add2, madd2) were defined also in the library.

 Working under Matlab and Octave.